ibm-cloud-docs/codeengine/deploy-scale.md

 ## How scaling works
 {: #app-how-scale}

 The autoscaler (powered by Knative) monitors the number of requests in the system and scales the application instances up and down in order to meet the application's concurrency setting.
 The autoscaler can scale applications to zero when no requests are reaching the application.
-In this case, no instance are running and no costs are incurred.
+In this case, no instances are running and no costs are incurred.
 If the application is scaled to zero and a request is routed to the application, the autoscaler scales the application up from zero and routes the request to the newly created application instance.
 The system uses an internal buffer to queue the requests until the application instance is ready to serve the requests.
 {: shortdesc}

 Internally, the autoscaler introduces a `60` second sliding window and scales the application to meet the concurrency on average over that sliding window.
 As the request rate can be dynamic and can change significantly, for example, a burst of requests, the autoscaler scales up when 70% of the container concurrency is observed.
 If you specify a container concurrency of `10`, the autoscaler adds an application instance when 7 requests on average are observed over the period of `60` seconds.